 On 8 December 2010, the Chair of the IDN ccPDP WG 1 informed the ccNSO Council that the use of Country and Territory names as TLD strings in general is considered outside the scope of the IDN ccPDP and will therefore not be addressed.

 In response to this advice, the ccNSO Council resolved to establish a Study Group to examine these issues.
+The Members, experts and support staff are listed in Annex A: Study Group Membership.

 Study group purpose and scope